Laurent Duvernay-Tardif's Balancing Act

 But there was a problem.
 At the time, strangers and advisers alike told Laurent he couldn't play football and pursue medicine.
 That's not a choice he wanted to make.
 Soon after that napkin was signed, Duvernay-Tardif and Ghavami took a road trip to Philadelphia to watch the Eagles play the Redskins in November 2013.
 As Laurent watched the players sprint out of the tunnel, he knew he needed to experience that rush.
 So he made it clear to the NFL teams who came calling that he wouldn't play unless he could continue medical school.

 "Coaches before the draft all asked me, 'How do we know you'll commit to football?'"
 Laurent says.
 "But [Kansas City] coach [Andy] Reid was the opposite.
 He said, 'If you're here, even though you have medicine, you must really love football.'
-He was the first person who really got it.'"
+He was the first person who really got it."

 Duvernay-Tardif thought he might be selected on the second day of the 2014 draft.
 When he was called in to assist on an emergency cesarean section that afternoon, he handed his phone to a nurse and told her to say yes to any team that wanted to draft him.
 She had no idea what he was talking about, but the phone didn't ring.
 When the Chiefs selected him the next day, in the sixth round, he asked his parents if they were sure he should play football.
 They told him that if he didn't try, he'd regret it forever.